dagrz/aws_pwn/README.md

 * reserved_words.txt - A list of words/tokens that have some special meaning in AWS or are likely to soon have some special meaning.
 * endpoints.txt - A somewhat up to date list of API endpoints exposed by AWS.
+* integrations.txt - A TSV of services that integrate with AWS via roles or access keys and their account ids, default usernames etc.
+* download_docs.sh - The command line to wget all the AWS docs because I'm stupid and waste time redoing it every time.